The Republican leading the probe of Hunter Biden has his own shell company and complicated friends

 Proffitt, however, told the newspaper that he had never seen Comer be abusive toward Thomas.

-“That doesn’t sound like Jamie at all,” said Proffitt, using Comer’s nickname, adding that he had never heard about the allegations of Thomas getting an abortion.
+“That doesn’t sound like Jamie at all,” said Proffitt, using Comer’s nickname.

-Comer ended up losing the primary by 83 votes to Matt Bevin, who went on to win the general election.
-It was the only campaign that Comer has lost.

 Profitt’s family’s real estate company is spearheading the efforts to sell the land held by Farm Team Properties.